glory-kasongo-03/Doctor_appointment_booking_system/Test and Use Case Document.md

 4. The system updates the appointment.
 5. A confirmation is sent.
 6. If cancelling, the appointment is removed.
-7. the system records the cancellation.
+7. The system records the cancellation.
 8. Notifications are sent to the doctor and patient.

 ### Alternative Flows